 You should investigate all the possible career paths you are considering.
-Take advantage of resources available to you and gather valuable information, opening up your horizons to consider new paths.
+Take advantage of all the available resources such as Taster Sessions, the Resources Folder and speak to professionals, in order to gather valuable information, opening up your horizons to consider new paths and have your questions answered.

-2. Will choosing this subject limit my choice of career?
+2. Will choosing this subject limit my career choices?